VIC Stamp Duty Calculator

 |---|---|---|---|

 Need to calculate stamp duty for another state?
 Use our all-states stamp duty calculator, which covers NSW, VIC, QLD, SA, WA, TAS, ACT, and NT in a single tool.
-Each state has different rates, thresholds, and concessions — Victoria has the highest top-bracket rate in Australia (6.5% above $870k).
+Each state has different rates, thresholds, and concessions — Victoria has the highest top-bracket rate in Australia (6.5% on the portion above $2 million).

 Eligible first home buyers pay no land transfer duty on properties up to $600,000, with a sliding partial concession from $600,000 to $750,000.
 Above $750,000 the standard rates apply.
 The exemption applies to both new and established homes used as a principal place of residence.